-Every week we will put up helpful science tips that explain principles we’re dealing with in understanding our climate crisis.
+Helpful science tips that explain principles we deal with to understand our climate crisis.

 The series is the creation of Olivia Baaten.

 Just click on the heading to go to the video’s page.
 Or take a look at them below.

 Topics covered in 1-7 are:

 - What a Keeling Curve is,

 - How a beetle can lead to forest fires, and

 How a beetle can lead to forest fires

 Read Olivia’s article on the topic here.